quantmind/pulsar/docs/source/apps/framework.rst

 idea you may have.

-The idea is simple, you write a new application class by subclassing :pulsar:`Application` and by implementing some of the callbacks available.
+The idea is simple, you write a new application class by subclassing :class:`pulsar.Application` and by implementing some of the callbacks available.